 The linker can diagnose where a non-interworking (~IW) function has its address taken by code in the other state.
-This was added in RVCT 2.2.
-This error is disabled by default, but can be enabled by linking with '--strict'.
-The error can be downgraded to just a warning with '--diag_warning 6801' and subsequently suppressed completely if required with '--diag_suppress 6801'
+This error is disabled by default, but can be enabled by linking with --strict.
+The error can be downgraded to just a warning with --diag_warning 6801 and subsequently suppressed completely if required with --diag_suppress 6801 reports: